Natalia Borrego and Genevieve Finerty with a collared lion.

 Copyright: Natalia Borrego and Genevieve Finerty

-Cooperation in collective action: on the “hunt” for role specialization
+On the “hunt” for role specialization

 In recent years, there have been groundbreaking advances in the kinds of information we can collect on moving animals: GPS collars are returning positional data with increasing temporal resolution and accuracy.
 Our project leverages these advances to collect fine-scale data on African lion (Panthera leo) collective movement and behaviour.